dssg/cta-otp/README.md

 ## How Do I Install OpenTripPlanner?

-Well, that depends on what exactly you want to do with OpenTripPlanner.
+Well, that depends on what exactly you want to do with the software.

 - https://github.com/openplans/OpenTripPlanner/wiki/Install will get you started with OpenTripPlanner in general.